NilsSomm/random_pulse/README.md

 Now we can see the spikes in the pulse.
 ### Time Series
 The time series of a pulse usually has very rapid oscillation inside of longer oscillations.
-Because of this, the time envelope is also calculated when a pulse is generated.
+Because of this, the time envelope is calculated when a pulse is generated.
+To get the time axis you use the function `get_time_axis`, and `get_time_series` for the series.
+Since time is centered around 0, for zooming in we base the central point at half the length of the axis..
 If we want to see the time profile of a pulse along with its envelope, it can be done as such:
 ```
 time_series = pulse.get_time_series()
 time_domain = pulse.get_time_domain()
 time_envelope = pulse.get_time_envelope()
 time_spacing = pulse.get_time_spacing()
 domain_len = len(time_domain)
+zoom_range = 50
-t_start = int((domain_len/2) - (50 / time_spacing))
+t_start = int((domain_len/2) - (zoom_range / time_spacing))
-t_end = int((domain_len/2) + (50 / time_spacing))
+t_end = int((domain_len/2) + (zoom_range / time_spacing))
 plt.plot(time_domain[t_start:t_end], time_series[t_start:t_end])
 plt.plot(time_domain[t_start:t_end], time_envelope[t_start:t_end])
 ```
 ![The plotted time series of generated pulse with a line for the envelope plotted as well](example_time_zoomout.png)

 In blue is the time signal, and in orange is the envelope.
-If we again zoom in on this we can see the oscillations of the time signal inside the envelope.
+If we again zoom by lowering the variable `zoom_range` to 0.5 we can see the oscillations of the time signal inside the envelope.

 ![A more zoomed in version of the previous plot, now there are visible distinct oscillations in the pulse](example_time_zoomin.png)